spacetelescope/jwst/docs/jwst/picture_frame/main.rst

-To create the background mask, the step uses the process outlined in :ref:`scene_mask`, with the difference that science regions are always masked for picture frame processing.
+To create the background mask, the step uses the process outlined in :ref:`scene_mask`, with the difference that science regions are masked by default for picture frame processing.

 After background data is identified, median values are computed over the edges (:math:`m_{eref}`) and center (:math:`m_{cref}`) of the reference picture